There’s a lot of misinformation doing the rounds about COVID-19 (Coronavirus), so it’s really important you get facts from a trusted source.

 Visit www.nhs.uk/coronavirus to find out what the symptoms are, how to prevent the spread, and who should stay at home.

 The NHS and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
 The NHS has put in place measures to ensure the safety of all patients and NHS staff while also ensuring services are available to the public as normal.

-Many clinics and routine appointments are now back up and running at Walsall Healthcare NHS Trust following the Covid-19 pandemic.
+Many clinics and routine appointments are now back up and running at Walsall Healthcare NHS Trust during the Covid-19 pandemic.

 Read more for further information.

 Only in exceptional circumstances where ONE visitor – an immediate family member/carer – will be permitted if:

 - You are a parent/appropriate adult visiting your children